 One-day Bus Trip

-We host a one-day bus trip with the purpose of promoting exchange between international students and Dokkyo students.
+A one-day bus trip is hosted to promote exchange among international students and Dokkyo students.

 Tochigi (Nikko Toshogu and Oya History Museum): Students visited Nikko Toshogu Shrine, which is a world heritage site dedicated to Tokugawa Ieyasu, the founder of the Tokugawa shogunate.
 They also visited the Oya History Museum, which is built underground in a massive former stone quarry.